chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This completes the proof. ∎

+**Theorem** ∀ ζ ∈ C:sub:`L`: Λ(σ_reduce(ζ)) ≤ 1

+Here's the corrected theorem and a more accurate proof:

+Corrected Theorem 3.1.20: ∀ ζ ∈ C:sub:L: Λ(σ_reduce(ζ)) ≤ 1

+Proof:

+Let ζ be an arbitrary sentence in C:sub:L.

+Axiom S.1 (Word-Sentence Duality): By Axiom S.1, every sentence in C:sub:L must contain at least one word from L.

+Definition of σ-reduction: σ_reduce(ζ) removes all delimiters from ζ (Definition 3.1.2).

+Axiom W.1 (Delimiter Axiom): Words in L cannot contain delimiters (Axiom W.1).

+Structure of σ_reduce(ζ): Therefore, σ_reduce(ζ) consists of the characters of the words in ζ concatenated together without any delimiters.

+Definition of Word Length: By definition, the word length Λ(s) of a string s counts the number of words in s, where words are separated by delimiters.

+Possible Cases:

+Case 1: If ζ contains only one word, then σ_reduce(ζ) will be that word, and Λ(σ_reduce(ζ)) = 1.
+Case 2: If ζ contains multiple words, then σ_reduce(ζ) will be a concatenation of those words without delimiters.
+This concatenated string may or may not be a valid word in L.
+If the concatenated string is a valid word in L, then Λ(σ_reduce(ζ)) = 1.
+If the concatenated string is not a valid word in L, then Λ(σ_reduce(ζ)) = 0, because the string is not a valid sentence, and therefore contains no valid words.
+Conclusion: Therefore, Λ(σ_reduce(ζ)) can be either 0 or 1, meaning Λ(σ_reduce(ζ)) ≤ 1.

+Since ζ was an arbitrary sentence in C:sub:L, we can generalize:

+∀ ζ ∈ C:sub:`L`: Λ(σ_reduce(ζ)) ≤ 1
+This completes the proof. ∎

 **Theorem** ∀ s ∈ S: l(σ_reduce(s)) + Δ(s) = l(s)

 Theorem 3.1.16: ∀ s ∈ S: l(s) = l(σ_reduce(s)) + Δ(s)